 Her business background coupled with her passion for the arts, extended to her involvement in the voluntary sector.
 She was engaged in the provision of adult education courses at a local community level and was a founder member of a local arts group, providing exhibitions and marketing opportunities at a community level for several years.

 Continuing her love of learning, she is currently undertaking a Postgraduate course at Trinity College Dublin, in Creative & Cultural Entrepreneurship.

-Largely self-taught she developed a unique style.
-She encompasses a diverse range of influences from her love of travel, not least to the spectacular west coast of Ireland.
-Capturing the restless elemental forces of this landscape and celebrating its timeless beauty is central to her work.
+Largely self-taught Donna has developed a unique style.
+She encompasses a diverse range of influences arising out of her love of travel, not least, the spectacular coastlines of Ireland.
+Observing and capturing the restless elemental forces of this landscape and celebrating its timeless beauty is central to her work.

-She is drawn to the allure of stormy skies and vibrant sunsets.
-Capturing light contrasted against the dynamic force of the ocean draws an emotional response.
-It creates a spiritual connection with nature.
+She is drawn to the allure of stormy skies, vibrant sunsets and observing the ever-changing light.
+It creates an emotional response and a spiritual connection with nature.

-With two very successful Dublin solo exhibitions, she participates in a number of other group exhibitions throughout Ireland.
+With successful Dublin solo exhibitions, she participates in a number of other group exhibitions throughout Ireland.

 She exhibits in many exhibitions throughout the country and has enjoyed great success at Ireland’s premier Arts Fair, Art Source, Ideal Homes and House Event.
 She ships worldwide and her paintings can be found in many collections both in Ireland and across the world.